 - Transamerica, one of the largest U.S. insurance companies, in connection with potential claims by the Securities Exchange Commission arising out of certain funds managed by entities associated with Transamerica.
 The matter was successfully resolved without litigation.

-- Markel CACTCo, a Bermuda-based reinsurance company, in connection with potential claims arising out of certain catastrophe reinsurance transactions.
-The matter was successfully resolved without litigation.
+- Markel CATCo, a Bermuda-based reinsurance company, in connection with various claims arising out of certain catastrophe reinsurance transactions.
+One of these cases is currently pending before the Delaware Court of Chancery.

 - Financial Guaranty Insurance Company (FGIC), a monoline insurer, in its action for fraud, negligent misrepresentation, and negligence against The Putnam Advisory Company arising out of Pyxis ABS CDO 2006-1.
 The case has moved past summary judgment and is currently awaiting trial before Judge Torres in the Southern District of New York.